Supporting Big Ideas: Funding for School Sustainability Projects Announced

 Sustainable Jersey for Schools announced $180,000 in new funding for fifty grants to be awarded to schools and districts.
 Applications are due on October 31, 2018 for this cycle of the Sustainable Jersey for Schools Grants Program.

-The 2017 Sustainable Jersey for Schools Small Grants Program cycle, funded by New Jersey Education Association (NJEA), will award ten $10,000 grants to school districts or schools and forty $2,000 grants to support school green teams.
+The 2018 Sustainable Jersey for Schools Grants Program cycle funded by the New Jersey Education Association (NJEA) will award: ten $10,000 grants to school districts or schools and forty $2,000 grants to support school green teams.
 Applicants must be registered in the Sustainable Jersey for Schools program, which is free and voluntary.
 The funded projects will serve as practical and innovative models for the rest of the State and make measurable contributions toward the long-term goal of a sustainable New Jersey.

 About Sustainable Jersey for Schools